pratheekbalaji/Loch_Technologies_Assignment/README.md

 # Loch_Technologies_Assignment
+ There are 2 main files : Client.py and app.py

-# Usage of Client.py
+## Usage of Client.py

 1) The script client.py can be run on the command line using the following command: python client.py val1 val2 op (passes two operands and an operator to the function)

 2) A call is then made to the flask server which is running inside a docker container which is responsible for verifying the data using ecdsa signature and then performs a simple calculation

-# Running the flask server through Docker
+## Running the flask server through Docker

 1) Assuming all prerequisities including Docker is installed in your system,the following steps are to be followed: